 While the bulk of your master’s dissertation (also known as a “thesis” in the US) will be in written form, you have the option (upon discussion with your supervisor) of substituting up to one-third of the dissertation with an alternative medium: film, video, musical extract, poem, story, etc.

-Rather than putting pre-existing management and creative classes on a schedule to form a so-called “new” programme, Audencia and the GSA’s Institute of Design Innovation have jointly designed a customised programme of classes and projects that respond to emerging trends, circumstances and opportunities within the global creative economy.
+Rather than putting pre-existing management and creative classes on a schedule to form a so-called “new” programme, Audencia and the GSA’s Innovation School have jointly designed a customised programme of classes and projects that respond to emerging trends, circumstances and opportunities within the global creative economy.